somnambulist-tech/laravel-doctrine-tenancy/README.md

 In addition any un-authenticated routes should be excluded from the tenancy group - unless you implement a tenant aware anonymous user (not recommended).

+### Multi-Site Routing

+In a multi-site setup you may want to have different routes per site.
+In this case you will need to modify your RouteServiceProvider to be tenant aware, and to use the resolved domain as the file name for the routes to load.

 ## Twig Extension